pastelsky/google-analytics-logger-extension/README.md

   </h1>
 </div>

 A [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) that provides accurate logging for Google Analytics events.
-It's also easy on the eyes.
+Unlike it's peers, this one is easy on the eyes.

 ## Features